 We will give schools more information on how to run the new suite of initiatives as it becomes available.

 Career education funding

 Available from 2019.
 Managed individual pathways has been refocused as career education funding (CEF).
 The funding helps secondary schools implement a broader range of career education activities for all students from year 7 and ensure all students in years 10 to 12 continue to receive course and career counselling.
 In these years they will also build detailed career action plans.

-Available from term 1 2019.
-These workshops will help students think about their interests, skills, values and aspirations in the world of the work.
+We have developed teaching and learning resources to help year 7 and 8 students think about their interests, skills, values and aspirations in the world of the work.
 The workshops include classroom activities and encounters with employers and industry.
 All Victorian government secondary schools will run the workshops for students in years 7 and 8.

-Available from term 1 2019.
+Available from 2019.
 All year 9 students will be given:

 - Morrisby, an online career discovery tool

 - analysis of their Morrisby career assessment through one-on-one career counselling by an external accredited career practitioner

 My Career Portfolio for year 7-12 students